selfcommunity/api-docs/source/includes/endpoints/_captcha.md

 ```

-This Endpoint retrieve a new captcha if it is necessary.
+This endpoint retrieve a new captcha if it is necessary.
 The captcha and the inputted text value must be attached to [Discussion](#opIdcreateDiscussion) and/or [Post](#opIdcreatePost) creation for checking that the user is not a robot.

 <h3 id="http-request">HTTP Request</h3>